onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 **Efficiency via Automation**

-reliant on human labor for critical operational tasks don’t scale.
+reliant on human labor for critical operational tasks don't scale.
 By aggressively automating all VNF operational procedures, VNFs have lower operational cost, are more rapidly deployed at scale and are more consistent in their operation.
 ONAP provides the automation